ViewComponent/view_component/README.md

 class TestComponentPreview < ActionView::Component::Preview
   def with_default_title
-    {
-      title: "Test component default"
+    render(TestComponent, title: "Test component default") end
-    }
-  end

   def with_long_title
-    {
-      title: "This is a really long title to see how the component renders this" }
+    render(TestComponent, title: "This is a really long title to see how the component renders this") end end
-  end
-end
 ```